crsl4/phylogenetics-class/lecture-notes/lecture8-3.md

 # Distance and Parsimony methods (Part 3: computer lab)

+{: .highlight }
+**Final project datasets:** First, let's check the different datasets that will be used in the final projects (google slides link in canvas).

 # Software R package _ape_: Distance-based methods

 - _ape_ is one of the most widely used phylogenetic software